syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ## Set Width and Height in pixel

-To specify the `ScrollSettings.Width`  and `ScrollSettings.Height`  in pixel, by set the pixel value as integer.
+To specify the `Width` and `Height` property of  `ScrollSettings` in pixel, by set the pixel value as integer.

 The following code example describes the above behavior.